filecoin-project/FIPs/FIPS/FIL+ FIP.md

 ## Security Considerations

 This FIP does not introduce new security concerns.
+From the same [CEL report](https://medium.com/cryptoeconlab/resilience-of-the-filecoin-network-d7861ee9986a) above Filecoin is resilient to power shocks...

+> What does resilience mean?
+Merriam-Webster defines resilience as the ability to recover from or adjust easily to misfortune or change.
+Resilience is relevant to many aspects of a cryptoeconomy like Filecoin; examples include 51% attacks, Sybil attacks, and Finney attacks, to name a few.

 However, it is critical to ensure that the transition is handled securely, particularly when dealing with existing sectors.

 ## Afterwards
 Fil+ team and many more customized deal markets will be developed on L2 of Filecoin in either permissioned or permissionless manners in an open and fair market competition.